j-a-s-d/wuse/README.md

   - added `setMainEventHandler` and `dropMainEventHandler` to the `BaseElement` class
   - added `Materialize_FloatingButton_Sample` demo
 * [0.8.7] 2022-nov-07
-  - added main element events support
+  - added main element events support in the `BaseElement` class
   - added `Wing_Grid960_Sample` demo
 * [0.8.6] 2022-nov-03
   - added `defineReadOnlyMembers` to the `JavascriptHelpers` class